Binary Mechanisms under Privacy-Preserving Noise: Proofs

 from individual $i$.
 Therefore, one should maximize this expression, subject to the BN-IC and IIR conditions, to achieve the maximum expected transfer obtained from the SCF $f$.
-To solve this program, we first show the IIR condition for the low type (namely equation \eqref{eq: low_type_IR} together with the BN-IC condition for the high type (namely the first inequality in \eqref{eq: simplified_BNIC}) imply the IIR condition for the high type, which is equation \eqref{eq: high_type_IR}.
-From the low type IIR condition one has
+To solve this program, we first show the IIR condition for the low type (namely equation~\eqref{eq:low_type_IR}) together with the BN-IC condition for the high type (namely the first inequality in~\eqref{eq:simplified_BNIC}) imply the IIR condition for the high type (i.e., equation~\eqref{eq:high_type_IR}).
+From the low type IIR condition one obtains

 and the high type BN-IC condition implies

 Replacing the former upper bound on $\bar{t}_i(-1)$ in the above inequality and applying some rearrangements imply that